FAQ and contact

 Does Google only get certificates from Google Trust Services?

-Google Trust Services issues most of the certificates used by Google.
+Google Trust Services issues most of the certificates used by Google and provides certificates for many other enterprises, Google Cloud customers and users.

 Does Google Trust Services only issue TLS certificates?